The Killer (comics)

-The Killer (Le Tueur) is a French comic book by writer Matz and artist Luc Jacamon which follows the life of an initially unnamed assassin.
+The Killer (Le Tueur) is a French comic book by writer Matz and artist Luc Jacamon which follows the life of an initially unnamed male contract killing assassin.

 Publication history

-The series was published in 12 albums by Casterman.
-It was translated into English and published by Archaia Studios Press, who turned each album into 2 comic books.
+The series was published in 13 albums by Casterman.
+It was translated into English and published by Archaia Studios Press, who turned each album into two comic books.

 Publications

 The French albums from Casterman are: